Killian264/Goal-Tracker-Website/README.md

 # Goal-Tracker-Website #
 Live Preview: https://goal-tracker.killiandebacker.com/

-This website was built to learn React.
+This website was made to learn react and improve my C# skills.
+The front-end is made using react and the API is made using C#.

-It works but needs heavy optimization.
+The API is live on azure servers and encryption has been added.
+For security reasons it will no longer receive updates.

-# What I learned #
+# What I learned React #
--Developed a website using the React Library to track goals over periods of time.

--Learned how mutation works and usage of functions that don't mutate.
+-Javascript object mutation and avoidance for easy component updates and predictable results.

--Learned React Lifecycle Methods such as componentDidMount and shouldComponentUpdate for utility and optimization.
+-React Lifecycle Methods such as componentDidMount and shouldComponentUpdate for utility and optimization.

--Used a linter to remove bad code and small mistakes.
+-React router to have multiple pages with no loading needed.

+-Linting for best practices and naming conventions.

+-Fetching from an API asynchronously with loading react loading animations.

+-API tokens and storage, cookies on the front-end for continual use without needing to log back in .
+# What I learned C# API #

+-Restful API design and implementation with GET, PULL, DELETE, and PATCH requests.

+-User sessions with API tokens and authentication.

+-Encryption hashing and salting passwords.

+-SQL database design and implementation.
+Relational databases and design.

+-Cloud hosting using azure.

 # TODO: #
 Add TODO Tracker.